Abdominal bloating

 - Stop smoking.

 Get treatment for constipation if you have it.
-However, fiber supplements such as psyllium or 100% bran can make your symptoms worse.
+However, insoluble fiber such as bran can cause more bloating and gas.
+Soluble fiber supplements such as psyllium are usually better tolerated.

 Watch for foods that trigger your bloating so you can start to avoid those foods.
 These may include: